VaLiuM09/Creator-Base-Template/readme.md

 * The Training Module uses Newtonsoft.Json to serialize and preserve trainings.
 Note the `DataContract`, `DataMember`, and `JsonConstructor` attributes: they denote which properties of the condition are serialized and thus saved.
 * If you make a behavior or condition to implement an `IOptional` interface, you will be able to skip it with training modes.
 * If you want this condition to available to training designers, you have to adjust the [editor configuration](#editor-configuration) accordingly.
 The same is true for behaviors.
-* Conditions and behaviors never reference training objects or properties directly: they use instances of `TrainingObjectReference` and `TrainingPropertyReference<TProperty>` classes instead.
+* Conditions and behaviors never reference training objects or properties directly: they use instances of `SceneObjectReference` and `ScenePropertyReference<TProperty>` classes instead.
 It makes trainings independent from scenes.
 References locate training objects by their unique names.

 ## Mode parameters